FAXES/markdownconvert/dev/text.md

 Phil Bot is a Node.Js based website and requires a server (VPS, Dedicated) to operate.
 Shared hosting doesn't work
 :::

+-# Mini heading right here.
+This is a smaller heading that is grayed out small text.
 As Phil Bot is a Node.Js operating website it requires a little more power than you might be used to with a more common site.
 This article covers some more specific details on what you need to run Phil Bot.